The measurement problem and scientific realism

-That is, the price to be paid for denying claim (3) whilst retaining (1) and (2) is that there should be a way to explain the observable fact that macroscopic superpositions are impossible to detect in everyday experience and, when the properties of a physical system are measured, measurement outcomes \emph{seem} to have definite values.
-This example demonstrates that even when the existence of macroscopic superpositions is assumed, whilst that of definite outcomes is denied, the challenge of empirical adequacy still prevails.
-Unfortunately, NSQM are not empirically adequate, as we shall demonstrate next.
-We are convinced that NSQM are empirically inadequate in the instrumental form for at least two possible reasons.
+That is, the price to be paid for denying claim (3) whilst retaining (1) and (2) is that there should be a way to explain the observable fact that macroscopic superpositions are impossible to detect in everyday experience and, when the properties of a physical system are measured, measurement outcomes \emph{seem} to have definite and single values.
+This example demonstrates that even when the existence of macroscopic superpositions is assumed, whilst that of definite and single outcomes is denied, the challenge of instrumental empirical adequacy still prevails.
+Unfortunately, NSQM are not empirically adequate in the instrumental form, as we shall demonstrate next.
+We believe that NSQM are empirically inadequate in the instrumental form for at least two possible reasons.
 Whilst we accept that the first reason might be argued to be ungrounded for certain reasonable intuitions (to be described below), we believe that the second one poses a serious challenge to the instrumental empirical adequacy of these interpretations.